DevPrinceK/scriptura/README.md

 # scriptura README
-Scriptura is a VSCode package that displays a scripture every minutes.
+Scriptura is a VSCode extension that displays a scripture every minutes.

 ## Features
 1. Display scripture every 1 minutes.